beachio/chisel-parse-server-starter/README.md

 Parse server
 =====================

-A Parse server instance.
-Has configurations for projects:
+A Parse server for Chisel project.
-- Chisel
-- Mesto

 ## Build Setup